— Gavin Haynes (@gavhaynes) March 6, 2014

 Translator: She says “Yes, of course.
 Thank you so much for your call, please find our email online and contact us.
 We will deal with your question.”

-It appeared that the culture gap was too broad for us to leap across.
-We might’ve gotten over the era when a simple pair of Levi’s would be enough to make any Russian sell you really high-quality no-messing sexual favors.
-But they still had a lot to learn about why the West is the awesomest place ever.
+It appeared that the trans-European culture gap was too broad for us to leap across.
+We might’ve gotten over the era when a simple pair of Levi’s would be enough to make any Russian sell you really high-quality no-messing sexual favours.
+But they still had a lot to learn about why the West is the most-awesomest place ever.

 Last gasp… It was time to go for the doomsday weapon.